xan105/Mini-Launcher/README.md

 `%VAR%` are expanded if any (see Expanding Variable for more details).

-For now this is mainly to handle CD Key generation in old games.<br />
+For now this is mainly to handle CD Key generation in old games and/or auto-update small mod files.<br />
 See the `./example` directory for some examples.

 ### `addons?: []{ path: string, required?: boolean }` (none)